-The VehicleCounts.com PicoCount 2500 vehicle counter raises the bar for vehicular traffic counters.
-With its incredible 250Mbyte+ memory, high resolution timestamps, over 10 year battery life, and its no-setup-required operation, the PicoCount 2500 sets the standard for 2 channel air hose counters.
+The VehicleCounts.com PicoCount 4500 4 channel vehicle counter is designed with the latest in technology to give 250Mbyte+ memory, high resolution timestamps, over 10 year battery life, and no-setup-required operation, the PicoCount 4500 sets the gold standard for 4 channel air hose counters.
 The Picocount interfaces directly to your PC using TrafficViewer Pro software for data downloads, unit configurations, reports and data exports.
 The TrafficViewer Pro software is free and is available here or if you wish to use the "Beta" version, you can get it from beta.

 This manual is written with the assumption that you are familiar with automated traffic counters, their setup and usage.
 It also assumes you are familiar with the terminology used in the traffic counting industry.
-The operations section of this manual walks through all the steps of operating your PicoCount 2500 counter.
+The operations section of this manual walks through all the steps of operating your PicoCount 4500 counter.
 Each operation is described in some detail to help you understand normal usage.
 If you wish to know more, detailed descriptions of all options are covered in the TrafficViewer Pro Software Manual which you can get a copy of from here.